Skip to content

 write_access_log("GET", "/users", 200)

-Newline-delimited JSON (.jsonl) is a common log format: each line is a valid JSON object, which makes it easy to stream, append, and parse line by line without loading the whole file.
+Newline-delimited JSON (.jsonl) is a common log format: each line is a valid JSON object, which makes it straightforward to stream, append, and parse line by line without loading the whole file.